CHANNEL SWIM INFORMATION SHEET

 NEAP TIDES -- WEB SITES -- PILOTS CONTACTS -- WEATHER -- SWIM PERIOD

-Below is some of the information that might help in the preperation and registration involved in getting started with the searches, reservations and registration systems reference swimming the English Channel.
+Below is some of the information that might help in the preparation and registration involved in getting started with the searches, reservations and registration systems reference swimming the English Channel.

 It will give you a starting point and assist in answering most of the questions that someone seriously contemplating swimming the English Channel needs to know.
-There is a lot more information within the web site pages on this site and the CS&PF web site www.cspf.co.uk plus the various archive files on the web.
+There is a lot more information within this web sites pages.

 English Channel swimming is part of the "open water swimming sport" and is divided into 2 main groups at the moment:

-1. "Standard swims" ---- swims attempted in a standard costume usually under the registration and rules of the CS&PF (Channel Swimming & Piloting Federation) -- or - - the CSA ltd (Channelswimming Association limited).
+- "Standard swims" ---- swims attempted with us in a standard costume usually under the registration and rules of the CS&PF (Channel Swimming & Piloting Federation)

 Our escort boats and pilots/crews complete our standard swims within the CS&PF structure, registration and rule.

-Wet suit swims CS&PS - The registration for and recognisation of Wet Suit swims is available through Pedro Boats UK / CS&PS (Channel Swimming & Piloting Services).
-See the page link in the Left Hand Panel.
+Wet suit swims CS&PS - The registration for and recognition of Wet Suit swims is available through Pedro Boats UK,Seacraft / CS&PS (Channel Swimming & Piloting Services).
+See the page link to Wet suit swims in the Left Hand Panel for more information.

 "Standard swims" CS&PF - These swims are the swims completed under the CS&PF rules.
 See the CS&PF web site www.cspf.co.uk